All Episodes

 Are you?

-Look, I and others have been writing for months that these oral antivirals would be a tremendous Boon to uh treating COVID and you know ending the pandemic.
+Look, I and others have been writing for months that these oral antivirals would be a tremendous boon to treating COVID and ending the pandemic.

-And and Joe Biden, you know, when he was asked in his news conference, why don't we have these tests?
+And Joe Biden, when he was asked in his news conference, why don't we have these tests?

-I mean, you know, i it it's a ridiculous explanation and ridiculous actions in in not pushing forward these uh medications the way the Trump administration pushed forward vaccines.
+I mean, you know, it's a ridiculous explanation and ridiculous actions in not pushing forward these medications the way the Trump administration pushed forward vaccines.

-And then the Trump administration in operation warp speed uh undertook a strategy that I was in the administration at the Council of Economic Advisors, and we published a paper talking about how you needed public-private partnerships.
+You know, the Trump administration in Operation Warp Speed undertook a strategy that I was in the administration at the Council of Economic Advisors, and we published a paper talking about how you needed public-private partnerships.

-They provided money, they asked the companies to produce the medications even before they were approved, and you haven't had any of that with information.
+They asked the companies to produce the medications even before they were approved.

-And then they produce and they provided a safety net so that the companies wouldn't go bankrupt uh after being asked to step up like that.
+And they provided a safety net so that the companies wouldn't go bankrupt after being asked to step up like that.

-They they had financial protections and guarantees in place.
+They had financial protections and guarantees in place.

-You know, we should we should now warp speed testing, warp speed monoclons, warp speed antivirals.
+You know, we should now warp speed testing, warp speed monoclonals, warp speed antivirals.

 Ken, last 30 seconds are yours.